joeappleton18/web-dev-2022-notes/sessions/week_1/README.md

 ::::

-If you open up `index.html`, there is simply a placeholder div, `<div id="app"></div>` for our app.
+If you open up `index.html` there is simply a placeholder div, `<div id="app"></div>` for our application.
 Such a set up is typical of a SPA, we have a single element that the entire application is injected into.

 ## ES6 modules